Friday May-22 2026 16:41:19

 Cement fineness testing sieves typically use stainless steel or brass for the sieve frame and mesh, ensuring corrosion resistance and minimal deformation.
 The products undergo dimensional calibration and precision testing to ensure uniform sieve openings and a flat sieve surface.
 According to standards such as GB/T 1345 and ASTM C430, standard square-aperture test sieves can be used to test cement fineness.
 Commonly used sieve sizes are 0.080mm and 0.045mm.
 For finer testing, 0.032mm sieves are also used.
 80μm sieves are mostly used for routine testing, while 45μm sieves are suitable for high-performance cement and engineering quality control.

-Test Sieve For Cement Fineness Testing is not just a tool for sieving cement powder; it plays a significant role in cement quality control.
-It can measure the amount of cement remaining on the sieve, determining whether the cement's fineness and strength grade meet requirements, and helping to determine if the batch of cement is usable.
-Manufacturers can also adjust the operation of grinding equipment based on the sieve results, controlling the size distribution of cement particles for a more efficient production process.
-Besides ordinary Portland cement, this test sieve can also be used to test the fineness of common building powders such as slag cement, pozzolanic cement, and fly ash, facilitating comparison of the particle state of different materials and providing a basis for subsequent construction and material matching.
+Cement fineness testing sieves are more than just tools for sieving cement powder; they play a crucial role in cement quality control.
+They measure the amount of cement residue on the sieve, as well as the fineness and strength grade of the cement, thus determining the usability of a batch.
+Manufacturers can also adjust the operation of grinding equipment based on the sieving results, controlling the particle size distribution of cement particles and improving production efficiency.
+Besides ordinary Portland cement, these sieves can also be used to test the fineness of commonly used building powders such as slag cement, pozzolanic cement, and fly ash, facilitating comparisons of the particle states of different materials and providing a basis for subsequent construction and material matching.

 The price of Test Sieve for Cement Fineness Testing varies depending on the material, sieve mesh size, dimensions, and brand.
 A common 80μm stainless steel test sieve costs between $25 and $45 per sieve.
 A 45μm sieve is more difficult and expensive to manufacture, costing between $35 and $60 per sieve.
 A complete set with calibration certificates, including both 80μm and 45μm sieves, costs between $70 and $120.
 Sealed sieves used with negative pressure sieve analyzers offer a more complete structure and cost between $40 and $75 per sieve.